mixpanel/docs/pages/docs/admin/data-governance/lexicon.md

 1. Select a dropped event.
 The “Status” column indicates if an event is dropped.
 ![Lexicon Undrop Events](/lexicon-undrop-events.png)
-2. Click Undrop.
+2. Click **Undrop**.
 The “Status” column no longer contains “Dropped”.

 ### Undropping Properties

 1. Select a dropped property.
 The “Status” column indicates if a property is dropped.
 ![Lexicon Undrop Properties](/lexicon-undrop-properties.png)
-2. Click Undrop.
+2. Click **Undrop**.
 The “Status” column no longer contains “Dropped”.

 ### Hide Events and Properties